sn/plugg/README.md

 ]
 ```

+The power of Plugg starts revealing itself when you are running many plugins with many different methods.

 Running the tests
 -----------------

-To test the current stable version of Plugg, simple run:
+To test the current stable version of Plugg, simply run:

     rake test